The structural method for Ordinary Differential Equations: Linear stability

-where $\Id$ is the identity matrix of order $R$ and $e_R$ the last canonic column vector.
-In particular, $\chi_{R}(z)$ is a rational function. \end{prop} \begin{proof} We apply Cramer's rule on the system \eqref{eqSec3G} to obtain the last column of unknowns.
-Consider the triangular superior matrix $\Id-e_Re_R^\trans+\Phi_n^{(0)}e_R^\trans$, which is the identity matrix with the column $R$ replaced by the vector $\Phi_n^{(0)}$.
-Multiplying on the left by $G$, we have
+where $\Id$ is the identity matrix of size $R\times R$ and $\be_R$ is the last canonic column vector.
+In particular, $\chi_{R}(z)$ is a rational function. \end{prop} \begin{proof}

+For simplicity, we suppress the explicit $z$ dependence and apply Cramer's rule to the system~\eqref{eqSec3G} to determine the last unknown.
+Consider the upper triangular matrix $\Id-\be_R\,\be_R^\trans+\Phi_n^{(0)}\be_R^\trans$, which is the identity matrix with its $R$-th column replaced by the vector $\Phi_n^{(0)}$.
+Multiplying matrix $\boldsymbol{G}$ on the left side, yields